ppy/osu-wiki/wiki/Tournaments/OZT2018/en.md

 - The **osu!
 Z-Tournament 2018** is a 4v4 international osu!standard tournament with no rank limits, therefore allowing any player to join.
 - Score system: **Scorev2**
-- This tournament will be holding up to **64 teams, with 6 players at minimum and 8 players at maximum, in each team.**
+- This tournament will be holding up to **64 teams, with 6 players at minimum and 8 players at maximum in each team.**
 - **Group stages will be held round robin style**, afterwards the **Bracket stages will be double elimination**
 - It is **required** that all players join the discord
 - This page will only cover the general rules of the tournament, **you must read the ruleset.**